pybdrew/CST-391/Activities/Activity 7/README.md

 ## Introduction
 > [!NOTE]
 > This activity builds upon [Activity 6](../Activity%206/README.md).
-> Unfortunately due to time constraints not all optional task were completed.
+> Unfortunately, due to time constraints not all optional task were completed.

 >[!IMPORTANT]
 > Quick link to [Code](../../music/)